angular/protractor/README.md

 Once you are familiar with the tutorial, you’re ready to move on.
 To modify your environment, see the Protractor Setup docs.
 To start writing tests, see the Protractor Tests docs.

-To better understand how Protractor works with the Selenium WebDriver and Selenium Sever see the reference materials.
+To better understand how Protractor works with the Selenium WebDriver and Selenium Server see the reference materials.

 For Contributors